-The strategic location at Europe's front door provides the perfect springboard into the European market - with access to 95 per cent of Europe's most lucrative consumer markets within 24 hours of Amsterdam or Rotterdam.
+The strategic location at Europe's front door provides the perfect springboard into the European market with access to 95 per cent of Europe's most lucrative consumer markets within 24 hours of Amsterdam or Rotterdam.

-Add to that our supportive corporate tax structure, highly educated, multilingual workforce, and superior logistics and technology infrastructure and it's no wonder so many multinational businesses - from small and mid-sized to Fortune 500 leaders - have chosen the Netherlands as their gateway to Europe.
+Add to that, our supportive tax structure to set up operational business, highly educated, multilingual workforce, and superior logistics and technology infrastructure and it's no wonder so many multinational businesses - from small and mid-sized to Fortune 500 leaders - have chosen the Netherlands as their gateway to Europe.

-In addition to having a stellar business climate, the Netherlands offers an affordable cost of living and an exceptional quality of life.
+In addition to having an outstanding business climate, the Netherlands offers an affordable cost of living and an exceptional quality of life.